WKYE

-For many years, this station was at 95.5 MHz and had the WJAC-FM call sign.
-It was the sister station of WJAC (now WKGE) and WJAC-TV, the local NBC affiliate.
+For many years, this station was on 95.5 MHz and had the WJAC-FM call sign.
+It was the sister station of WJAC (later WKGE) and WJAC-TV, the local NBC affiliate.
 The station simulcast WJAC regularly, with occasional breaks for separate programming throughout the day, usually playing easy-listening music.
 WJAC and WJAC-FM radio studios were co-located with WJAC-TV, on Old Hickory Lane in Upper Yoder Township (with a Johnstown postal address).
 Both the AM and FM studios overlooked the television studios from the second floor.

-The Birth of Key 95
+WKYE

-In the fall of 1983, the decision was made to completely separate the two radio stations, assigning WJAC-FM the new call letters WKYE with the Key 95 branding.
-Debuting on September 25, 1983, the station programmed a hybrid of both Top 40 and adult contemporary music, quickly making it an office favorite in both Johnstown and Altoona, with its 57,000-watt Class C signal, one of only two in western Pennsylvania (WXDX in Pittsburgh is the other).
-One thing that remained unchanged was the station's signing off on Sunday nights at midnight for "maintenance".
+In the fall of 1983 40 years ago the decision was made to completely separate the two radio stations, assigning WJAC-FM the new call letter sign WKYE with the Key 95 branding.
+Debuting on September 25, 1983, the station programmed a then new Hot AC format, a hybrid fusion of both Top 40 and Adult Contemporary music quickly making it an office favorite in both Johnstown and Altoona with its 57,000-watt Class C signal, one of only two in western Pennsylvania (WXDX-FM in Pittsburgh is the other).
+The one thing that remained unchanged was the Key 95's signing off on Sunday nights at midnight for "maintenance".

-Sandy D. Neri, long known for programming WCRO in Johnstown, was the first General Manager of "Key-95", having left WCRO the year before after that station came under new ownership.
-The first airstaff was: Mike Farrow mornings, Jim Burton middays, Jack Michaels afternoons, Doug Wilkin nights and Diane Chase overnights.
-Farrow and Michaels had worked with GM Sandy Neri at WCRO and worked together briefly at WJNL and WJNL-FM prior to starting Key-95.
-Wilkin had worked at WJAC-FM and hosted "Jazz Night Out", a standout jazz-only program in the Johnstown-Altoona market.
+Sandy D. Neri Long known for programming WCRO became the first General Manager of Key 95 WKYE after leaving WCRO the year before after that station came under new ownership.
+The first Key 95 WKYE on-air line up staff is consisted of Mike Farrow mornings, Jim Burton middays, Jack Michaels afternoons, with Doug Wilkin evenings, and Diane Chase overnights, both Mike and Jack had worked with Sandy at WCRO and worked together briefly at WJNL-AM-FM prior to join Key 95, Doug had worked at WJAC-FM and hosted "The WJAC-FM's Jazz Night Out".
 The station moved to new studios at 109 Plaza Drive in the Westmont section of Johnstown.
-The very first song played on Key-95 was "Brand New Key" by Melanie.
-Original jingle packages included Jam Productions "The Best Show in Johnstown".
+The very first song played on Key 95 WKYE was "Brand New Key" by Melanie.
+The 1st WKYE jingle package is from JAM Creative Productions, entitled "The Best Show".

 In 1984, both WJAC and WKYE separated from their co-owned television station when WJAC, Inc. sold the radio operations to Winston Radio, Inc. WJAC-TV meteorologist Jim Burton, who hosted the Key 95 morning show in addition to his duties at WJAC-TV, was allowed to continue working at both WJAC-TV and WKYE until leaving the area in the early 1990s.
 He later returned to the Johnstown area and can still be seen doing the weather on WJAC-TV.
 Winston Radio sold WKYE and WJAC to Forever Broadcasting in 1997.